markd2/RandomLearning/Games/maths/readme.md

     - `dot = |A| |B| cos(theta)`

 * Magnitude (Length): `|A|`
-  - essentially distance from origin to the point represented by A
+  - scalar value, essentially distance from origin to the point represented by A
   - also is sqrt(dot(A, A))
   - square roots are expensive, so "squared" flavor is common (so dot(A, A))